DaChro/ogh_summerschool_2019/docs/index.md

 ### Weather
 Muenster is somewhat famous for its bad weather.
-This does not mean that it is always raining (in fact this summer has so far mostly been very warm and sunny) but chances of rain are quite high so you should be prepared for that.
+This does not mean that it is always raining (in fact this summer has so far mostly been very warm and sunny) but chances of rain are quite high so it is a good idea to prepare for that.

 <a class="weatherwidget-io" href="https://forecast7.com/en/51d967d63/munster/" data-label_1="MÜNSTER" data-label_2="WEATHER" data-theme="weather_one" >MÜNSTER WEATHER</a>
 <script>